SunlayGGX/Storm/README.md

 - **removeOlderThanDays (integer, facultative)** : Specify the number of day Storm will keep the log file.
 Log files older than the current date minus this day count will be removed.
 Disable this feature by setting a number <= 0 (therefore, we will keep everything).
 Default is -1.
 - **fpsWatching (boolean, facultative)** : Our time keeper can watch fps and log if the fps of a thread is too low compared to what was expected.
 Setting it to "false" prevent it to watch the fps, and therefore to log if fps is under 20% of its expected frame rate.
 Default is "false".
 - **logGraphicDeviceMessage (boolean, facultative)** : If we should print the graphic device log message.
 Warning : there is a lot !
 Default is "false" but enable it only if it is necessary.
+- **logPhysics (boolean, facultative)** : If we should print the physics messages.
+Warning : there is a lot !
+Default is "false" but enable it only if it is necessary.

 #### Graphics (facultative)